Detailed guides to painful problems, treatments & more

 There is half-decent evidence that injecting steroids right into the heart of an RSI can help, especially in the short term.
 The evidence for short-term benefit is particularly clear in the case of tennis elbow (lateral epicondylitis),37 although there is also evidence that the long term results are much less rosy (or even nasty).
 It’s reasonable to assume that the effects on other RSIs are a similar mix of good news and bad news, and the evidence confirms that.

-Corticosteroid injections provide—at best—minimal transient pain relief in a small number of patients with rotator cuff tendinosis and cannot modify the natural course of the disease. … Their wide use may be attributable to habit, underappreciation of the placebo effect, incentive to satisfy rather than discuss a patient’s drive toward physical intervention, or for remuneration, rather than their utility.
+Corticosteroid injections provide — at best — minimal transient pain relief in a small number of patients with rotator cuff tendinosis and cannot modify the natural course of the disease. … Their wide use may be attributable to habit, underappreciation of the placebo effect, incentive to satisfy rather than discuss a patient’s drive toward physical intervention, or for remuneration, rather than their utility.

-Ouch.
-But note that it confirms temporary benefits again.
-If RSIs aren’t acutely inflamed, why is a powerful “anti-inflammatory” medication ever effective?
+If RSIs aren’t acutely inflamed, then why is a powerful “anti-inflammatory” medication ever effective?
 Some possibilities:

 Steroids in a needle are much less risky than steroids in a pill.
 Just like with the difference between popping NSAID pills and rubbing them on in a cream, injection limits your exposure to one spot.
 The main risk — and it’s not nothing — is that steroids eat connective tissue.
 Slowly.
-It’s not like strong acid!
+It’s not like strong acid.
 Except when it is!42 This probably explains the data about long term harm …

 It is clear that corticosteroid injection into tendon tissue leads to cell death and tendon atrophy.
 As tendinosis is not an inflammatory condition, the rationale for using corticosteroids needs reassessment, as corticosteroids inhibit collagen synthesis and decrease load to failure.43

-Since the nature of repetitive strain injury is that tissue slowly “rots” and degenerates under stress, steroid corrosion of connective tissue is an ironic hazard — steroids may dangerously exacerbate the basic problem even as they relieve pain.
+Since the nature of repetitive strain injury is that tissue slowly “rots” and frays under stress, steroid corrosion of connective tissue is an ironic hazard — steroids may dangerously exacerbate the basic problem even as they relieve pain.
 The risk is obviously worst in the case of classic tendinitis, where structurally critical tissue may be weakened.
-Few people are keen to increase the risk of a rupture just for pain relief!
+Few people are keen to increase the risk of a rupture just for some short-term pain relief!
 That’s why physicians wisely limit steroid injections to about three (although that may be overly cautious).

 Structuralism is the excessive preoccupation in the physical therapies with biomechanical factors in pain problems — the biomechanical bogeymen.